stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

   ghc-options:         -threaded -rtsopts -with-rtsopts=-N
   default-language:    Haskell2010
 ```

 * A `src` folder with a sample module `Data.String.Strip`.
 * A `test` folder with an `Spec.hs` test driver file, containing configuration
-options that allows HSpec to find your specs without the need to include
+options that allows Hspec to find your specs without the need to include
 them manually.
-You shouldn't change this file.
+You shouldn't change this file:

 ```haskell
 {-# OPTIONS_GHC -F -pgmF hspec-discover #-}